 Lafayette’s statue is on the southeast corner of the square, and was erected in 1891 to honor the former Marquis de La Fayette (aka Marie-Joseph Paul Yves Roch Gilbert du Motier), who volunteered (serving as a General) in the American Revolution, helped bring in French support for our revolution, and then helped encourage countries, including France, to become democracies; thus he became the Hero of the Two Worlds.
 After being jailed in France after their revolution, released by Napoleon, serving and then declining many roles in France, he later took a rock star tour of the U.S. and had many landmarks named after him.

 In the southwest corner is a statue of Major General Comte Jean de Rochambeau – another French nobleman, but this one sent by France with his regiment to help during the American Revolution.
 Rochambeau later went back and served in the French revolution.
 The statue was a gift from France to the U.S. in 1902, to signify friendship between the two countries.
 Rochambeau’s hand is pointing because apparently the British commander General O’Hara attempted to surrender to Rochambeau during the American Revolution, and Rochambeau pointed instead towards George Washington.
-I gathered this from a 1902 New York Times article, which also contains the long speeches given during the unveiling.
+I gathered this from a 1902 New York Times article, which also contains the very long speeches given during the unveiling.

 In the northwest corner is the 1910 statue of Major General Friedrich Wilhelm von Steuben.
 Also known as Baron von Stueben, he was from Prussia and initially served in the Revolutionary war as a volunteer without pay.
 He wrote the Revolutionary War Drill Manual, a standard U.S. military manual until 1812.
 He also organized how camps were laid out – so that kitchens and latrines weren’t next to each other, for instance.
 A very useful guy to have on our side.
 According to Wikipedia, Steuben spoke little English and would yell to his translator, “Over here!
-Swear at him for me!“ He settled in the U.S., went in debt a lot, but was given an estate, and then lived a relatively modest life.
+Swear at him for me!“ He settled in the U.S., went in debt a lot, but was given an estate, and he then lived a relatively modest life.
 Today, a number of U.S. cities (Chicago, for instance) have von Steuben day as part of German heritage celebrations, including von Steuben parades (http://www.germanparadenyc.org/).

 I never knew.
 Cool.